There are currently over 89 million dogs in the US alone, making them extremely popular pets among single individuals and families alike.

 After you have a complete understanding of how your competition advertises and markets their business, begin planning your dog walking marketing strategy.
 Build buyer personas for your app and focus on the ages, locations, and genders of those who interact with your ads the most to allocate more of your marketing budget to your optimal consumers.

 Use A/B testing when launching search or third-party ads along with social media campaigns to learn more about the effectiveness of each individual ad you promote.
 Test various messaging tactics to gain valuable insights into which type of marketing works best for those who are interested in dog walking services.
 Optimize your ad campaigns as you begin collecting, organizing, and analyzing data from each campaign you launch.
-There are plenty of analytics tools that you can use for that like Firebase and Google Analytics to analyze your mobile app performance and user behavior.
+There are plenty of analytics tools that you can use for that like Firebase and Google Analytics to analyze your mobile app performance and user behaviour.

 Use social media and your blog to your advantage